linminhtoo/Shopee-Image-Classification/README.md

 # Shope-Image-Classification
 Notebook detailing my approach to rank Top 2% out of ~900 teams during the Image Classification segment of the Shopee Code Leage 2020, achieving 83% top-1 accuracy.
 I used fast.ai using a pretrained EfficientNet-B4 with a variety of SOTA augmentation techniques and a couple of training tricks to push the accuracy.

+I tried my best to explain the most important techniques I used.
+Still, some details are omitted for conciseness.
+I tried many things during the competition and learnt a lot.
+Feel free to reach out to me on <a href="https://www.linkedin.com/in/minhtoo/">LinkedIn</a> for a discussion, or perhaps to collaborate on an AI project!

 Note: images do not load properly on GitHub.
 Please download and use an editor like Jupyter Notebook to view the .ipynb file.

 ## References